RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_user_interfaces_000.md

       in the model imbues it with value independent of whether it's _accurate_ or not.
 It defines the rules of the game.
 Attacks on the model--what an outsider might call "pointing out that people are not generalizable that way"--appear as attacks on the legitimacy and safety of the community.

-[^4]: For a representative example, see James Mickens' essay [To Wash It All Away](https://scholar.harvard.edu/files/mickens/files/towashitallaway.pdf), of which
+[^4]: For an example, see James Mickens' essay [To Wash It All Away](https://scholar.harvard.edu/files/mickens/files/towashitallaway.pdf), of which
       a representative sample reads:

       >  Given the unbearable proliferation of Web standards, and the comically ill-expressed semantics of those standards, browser vendors should just